(left to right) Artisan marmalade judges Pam Corbin, Ivan Day, and Shirley Spear

 Entering the competition

-To give you an idea of the competition, the 2020 Artisan Awards categories were:
+2021 categories and entry details will be published shortly.
+To give you an idea of the criteria, the 2020 Artisan Awards categories were:

 - Seville Orange Marmalade (Fine, Medium or Thick Cut)